 Disadvantages of Indian education

 The major downside of the prevailing system of education is that it is not easily affordable.
-Nowadays in India, more than 37% people are living below poverty level.
-Therefore, they cannot afford education even at primary level.
+Nowadays in India, more than 37% of people are living below the poverty level.
+Therefore, they cannot afford education even at the primary level.

 Moreover, there are several political heads, which form a great gap between the Indian government and the common people.
 A number of them take money from the government, however, do not utilize for the great of the common people.
 In addition, one will find several socially forward individuals taking the benefits of the reservation system.
 The problem lies within the massive percentage of illiteracy and population.
 These two things need to be focused much on creating any development.